prashantfb65/spark-project/README.md

 ![MapReduce](https://github.com/prashantfb65/spark-project/blob/implementation_zero/images/spark_1.png?raw=true)

-- RDDs are immutable, lazily evaluated, and cacheable There are two types of Spark operations:
+- RDDs are immutable, lazily evaluated, and cacheable.
+There are two types of Spark operations:
     - Transformations: are basically a recipe to follow.
     - Actions: actually perform what the recipe says to do and returns something back
 - This behaviour carries over to the syntax when coding.
 A lot of times you will write a method call, but won’t see anything as a result until you call the action.
 This makes sense because with a large dataset, you don’t want to calculate all the transformations until you are sure you want to perform them